-A Commercial Package Policy, also known as a CPP, is intended for a business to take a flexible approach to obtaining insurance coverage, by allowing the business to pay out a smaller premium than it would if it purchased a separate policy for each risk.
+A Commercial Package Policy, also known as a CPP, allows your business to take a flexible approach to obtain insurance coverage by allowing the business to pay out a smaller premium than it would if it purchased a separate policy for each risk.
 Commercial package policies afford companies a high degree of customization, and the final policy premium depends on the risks that are being covered, as well as the number of coverages that are being combined.

-While a business owner policy (BOP) also combines multiple coverages, it includes a variety of standard coverages.
-Before purchasing a commercial package policy it is important that a business understands the risks that it faces.
-This type of policy only covers very specific risks, and NOT many of the standard coverages of the BOP, so if the insured party does not include insurance against a particular event then it will find itself without coverage.
+While a Business Owners Policy (BOP) also combines multiple coverages, it includes a variety of standard coverages.
+Before purchasing a commercial package policy, it is important that a business understands the risks that it faces.
+This type of policy only covers very specific risks like boiler and machinery, inland marine, and other coverage options.
+It does NOT include many of the standard coverages found in the BOP, so if the insured party does not include insurance against a particular event then it will find itself without coverage.
 This type of policy also doesn’t cover workers’ compensation, life, health, or disability.

-A Commercial Package Policy is typically written for small to medium sized businesses accounts, combining at least two or more lines of insurance coverage.
-Typically, businesses such as light manufacturing, processing businesses, service businesses, habitational, retail, office, and wholesale companies are eligible for a Commercial Package Policy.
-The benefit of such a policy combining several different types of business insurances helps to eliminate coverage gaps and overlaps while also reducing premiums.
+A Commercial Package Policy is typically written for small to medium-sized businesses accounts, combining two or more lines of insurance coverage.
+Typically businesses such as light manufacturing, processing businesses, service businesses, habitational, retail, office, and wholesale companies are eligible for a Commercial Package Policy.
+The benefit of such a policy is that it helps to eliminate coverage gaps and overlaps while also reducing premiums.

-For example, a Commercial Package Policy might include insurance for your business’s property, auto insurance, and business liability under one policy and Declarations Page.
-If its the type of insurance you may need, it could also include an Inland Marine Floaters, specifically designed for the property you own that is movable or moving.
+For example, a Commercial Package Policy might include insurance for your business’s property, auto insurance, and business liability under one policy and Declarations Page; it could also include an Inland Marine Floaters, specifically designed for the property you own that is movable or moving.
 Other needs specific to your business may also be included in a Commercial Package Policy.

 Get a commercial package insurance quote at (617) 864-2444.